Your Advisor's Culture Drives Your Client Experience (and Possibly Your Success)

 It is a key reason why we manage our growth so we can maintain a low client to advisor ratio.
-This gives our team the bandwidth to put in the thought work required to do the extra effort and focus on serving you and your family.
+This gives our team the bandwidth to put in the thought work required to make the extra effort and focus on serving you and your family.

 Time for Reflection Outside the Office

 Our commitment to thinking time goes beyond the office.
 Every Glassman Wealth employee is encouraged to take a quarterly “thinking day” by spending the day away from the office learning something new, reading a book, or just spending time with their thoughts to focus on a new idea.

 All we ask is that they not do any work and share what they learned or developed when they return so we can all grow and explore the realm of “what if.”